 A 2016 report in the journal Life Sciences examined limonene’s potential as a novel treatment for diabetes.
 Using cultured cell models, the researchers demonstrated that the terpene was able to enhance the energy expenditure of white fat cells, essentially making them more closely resemble the body’s “good” fat cells (brown adipose).
 This effect on metabolism could mean a big shift toward burning, rather than storing excess energy inside the body.
 In fact, Turkish researchers have subsequently shown that limonene can improve symptoms and act as an antioxidant in animal models of diabetes.

-Among the most common terpenes found in cannabis, limonene is notable for its aromatic, flavorful citrus profile and potential as an anti-inflammatory and anticancer agent.
+Among the most common terpenes found in cannabis, limonene is most notable for its aromatic, flavorful citrus profile.